Uncertainty-Aware Guidance for Target Tracking subject to Intermittent Measurements using Motion Model Learning: Abstract

 \section{Abstract}

-This letter presents a novel guidance law for target tracking applications where the target motion model is unknown and sensor measurements are intermittent due to unknown environmental conditions and low measurement update rate.
-In this work, the target motion model is represented by a transformer-based neural network and trained by previous target position measurements.
-This neural network (NN)-based motion model serves as the prediction step in a particle filter for target state estimation and uncertainty quantification.
-Then this estimation uncertainty is utilized in the information-driven guidance law to compute a path for the mobile agent to travel to a position with maximum expected entropy reduction (EER).
-The computation of EER is performed in real-time by approximating the probability distribution of the state using the particle representation from particle filter.
+This paper presents a novel guidance law for target tracking applications where the target motion model is unknown and sensor measurements are intermittent due to unknown environmental conditions and low measurement update rate.
+In this work, the target motion model is represented by a transformer neural network and trained by previous target position measurements.
+This transformer motion model serves as the prediction step in a particle filter for target state estimation and uncertainty quantification.
+The particle filter estimation uncertainty is utilized in the information-driven guidance law to compute a path for the mobile agent to travel to a position with maximum expected entropy reduction (EER).
+The computation of EER is performed in real-time by approximating the information gain from the predicted particle distributions relative to the current distribution.
 Simulation and hardware experiments are performed with a quadcopter agent and TurtleBot target to demonstrate that the presented guidance law outperforms two other baseline guidance methods.